 Kristen Lang writes in North West Tasmania, near Sheffield.
-She has published SkinNotes (Walleah Press, 2017) and, forthcoming, The Weight of Light (Five Islands Press, 2017).
+She has published Earth Dwellers (Giramondo Publishing, 2021), SkinNotes (Walleah Press, 2017) and The Weight of Light (Five Islands Press, 2017).
 Her earlier publication, Let me show you a ripple, includes both poetry and photography and followed in part from her PhD, awarded by Deakin University in 2004.
-She won the ACU Prize for Poetry in 2015 and was awarded second place in the Tom Collins Poetry Prize in 2017.
+She won the ACU Prize for Poetry in 2015, was shortlisted for the Dorothy Hewett Award in 2019 and longlisted for the Margaret Scott Prize in the same year.

 ‘Few Australian poets have fused the mystical and the real with such skill and audacity.
 Laced with humour and an attention to poetry as something profoundly made, The Weight of Light is a collection to savour.’
 David McCooey